 Read AlsoHow to Install APK Using ADB Commands

 Method 1: Turn Off Developer Options via Settings

 - Open Settings on your device.

 - Scroll to Apps/Applications and tap it.

-- Now tap the Clear data button.
+- Now tap Storage> Clear data.

 Try the methods give above and let us know which of them worked for you.
 For more tips and tricks on Android, click here.